Better to have it and avoid conflict then be in one and could use it.

 Frequently Asked Questions

-What is the core philosophy of everyday carry (EDC) demonstrated in this video?
+What is the core philosophy behind everyday carry (EDC) as demonstrated by Instructor Mike?

-What are the key steps in Instructor Mike's readiness drill?
+What are the key steps in Instructor Mike's firearm deployment technique?

-What type of handgun and carry method is shown?
+What type of handgun and accessories are shown in the video?

-The video features a striker-fired handgun with a Flat Dark Earth (FDE) frame and black slide, equipped with a red dot optic, likely a Glock 19X/45 style.
-It is demonstrated with an appendix inside the waistband (AIWB) carry position.
+The video features a customized striker-fired handgun, likely a Glock 19X/45 style, with a Flat Dark Earth (FDE) frame and a black slide.
+It is equipped with a red dot sight and is carried in an Appendix Inside the Waistband (AIWB) position.

 More Training & Techniques Videos You Might Like